driemworks/fangorn/docs/setup.md

 ### Build a Network

-You must run a minimum of 2 Fangorn nodes, with a maximum of 255 (arbitary and untested).
+You must run a minimum of 2 Fangorn nodes.

-For a modular approach (e.g. to setup a node on a dedicated machine), follow [option A](#option-a-manually-starting-the-instances).
+- For a modular approach (e.g. to setup a node on a dedicated machine), follow [option A](#option-a-manually-starting-the-instances).

-For a quick start that runs everything locally, follow [option B](#option-b-automatically-start-two-instances).
+- **(Recommended)** For a quick start that runs everything locally, follow [option B](#option-b-automatically-start-two-instances).

 #### Option A: Manually starting the instances
 ##### Substrate Contracts Node Setup